GrigorisTzortzakis/Volunteer-Donation-System/README.md

 - **Menu**: Provides a command-line interface for user interactions.

-### Exception Handling
-Custom exceptions handle invalid actions, such as requesting more than the available quantity, exceeding allowed request limits, or attempting to add duplicate items.
+- **Exceptions**: Custom exceptions handle invalid actions, such as requesting more than the available quantity or attempting to add duplicate items.

 ## Instructions